MohamedHosnyDev/GitProject/README.md

 This project is created to demonstrate my understanding of Git, including repository setup, branching, merging, and remote collaboration using GitHub.

 Note:
 This README was originally located in the main branch.
-Its contents have been moved here so that the main branch which only contained this file and could not be merged with master branch can be deleted.
+Its content have been moved to the master branch so that the main branch which only contained this file and could not be merged with master branch can be deleted.
-Please note that you will not find this file in my local repo because it was added recently and has not been pulled to the local repo.

 ## Project Structure